(As of July 1, 2022)

 The response situations and disclosure scope regarding the following 14 principles of the Corporate Governance Code are as follows:

-‹ MS&AD Insurance Group Basic Policy for Reduction of Strategic Equity Holdings ›
+Principle 1.4 Policy for Strategic Equity Holdings

 ‹ Criteria for Ensuring Appropriate Handling of the Exercise of Voting Rights Pertaining to Strategic Equity Holdings ›